About EVEN

 If we look closely, we see the missing ingredient is compassion.
 Certainly, most people claim to possess it.
 We all may talk about it.
 However, with any scrutiny at all, we see that, as a society, our values, our actions, and our everyday lives belie our claim.

 How could true compassion cheer for war and the killing of innocent women and children?
 How could true compassion routinely slaughter and torture the defenseless animals?
 How could compassion poison and destroy our environment?
-How could it use all the world's resources in our own lifetime so that our children and grandchildren will have nothing left but a barren shell of planet?
+How could it use all the world's resources in our own lifetime so that our children and grandchildren will have nothing left but a barren shell of a planet?

 Compassion is the right hand of Love.
 Why are these sacred values missing in our society and our hearts?
 Is it because we have been conditioned since birth to put our own wants, desires, pleasures and bank accounts ahead of what is good for others, and unquestionably what is good for Earth and the animals?
 Our lives are completely centered on the "Me".